AlfaExelsior/countdown_app/README.md

 ## **Acknowledgments**

-- Thanks to the developers and designers who inspire creative projects like this!
+- I would like to thank everyone who reaches out to exchange ideas.
+Your feedback and suggestions are highly valued!
-- Special mention to contributors who help improve this project.
+- Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/ivana-osmajlic/) for any discussions or collaborations.